Types of Degrees Nursing Administration Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Nursing Administration.
-About 0.1% of those with this major are international students.
+Students from other countries are interested in Nursing Administration, too.
+About 0.2% of those with this major are international students.

 How Much Do Nursing Administration Majors Make?